avaframe/AvaFrame/docs/testing.rst

 Dambreak problem
 ------------------

 This test is based on a Riemann problem, where the initial condition is described by two different states that are separated by a discontinuity.
 In :cite:`FaMa2012` exact solutions are derived for this problem, based on the Savage-Hutter model to describe the granular flow.
 Here, we provide an implementation of one of the seven cases presented in :cite:`FaMa2012`.
 In Test 2, the initial velocity is zero and a granular mass is suddenly released and flows downslope.
-For further details have a look at the module :py:mod:`ana1Tests.damBreak` and the Section :ref:`moduleana1Tests:Dambreak`.
+For further details have a look at the module :py:mod:`ana1Tests.damBreak` and the Section :ref:`moduleAna1Tests:Dambreak test`.